solo-io/packer-plugin-arm-image/README.md

 # Compiling and Testing
 ## Building
-As this tool performs low-level OS manipulations - consider using a vm to run this code for isolation.
-While this is highly recommended, it is not manadatory.
+As this tool performs low-level OS manipulations - consider using a VM to run this code for isolation.
+While this is highly recommended, it is not mandatory.

 This project uses [go modules](https://github.com/golang/go/wiki/Modules) for dependencies introduced in Go 1.11.
 To build: